 - Abdominal pain

 - Loss of appetite

-Diagnosis is made on the basis of clinical presentation and symptoms of the patient.
+Diagnosis is made based on the patient’s clinical presentation and symptoms.
 It is later confirmed through specialized lab tests.

 - Ehrlichia chaffeensis

 Typically, symptoms appear within 1-2 weeks after the tick bite.

 Diagnosis is made by clinical presentation and symptoms of the patient.
 It is later confirmed through lab tests.
 The gold standard serologic test for ehrlichiosis is an indirect immunofluorescence assay.

 The first line of treatment for adults and children of all ages is doxycycline.
 After treatment, symptoms usually resolve within 24-48 hours.
 Physicians may prescribe a longer course of doxycycline if the patient lives in an area endemic to Lyme disease since both diseases are transmitted by the same type of tick.

 This disease is caused by the Anaplasma phagocytophilum .
 A tick (usually a black-legged tick) that has bitten an infected rodent or deer will transmit the infection to humans.
 It is common in mid-Atlantic, north-central states, California, and the northeast.
 Anaplasmosis may be more severe in individuals who are immunocompromised or elderly.